BY LAWS/ STANDING RULES

 HALL OF FAME (FLORIST OF THE YEAR AWARD)

-Hall of Fame Award is presented at the Spring Conference when there is a nominee.
+Hall of Fame Award is presented at the Annual Design Show when there is a nominee.
 An ISFA member may nominate any person who has made an outstanding contribution to the floral industry in Illinois.

 Nominations shall be sent to the Chairperson of the Nominating/Human Resource Committee by December 31st.